a04101999/Structural-Chain-of-thoughts-for-Radiology-Education/README.md

-The Python implementation of the SCoT (Structural Chain of Thoughts) framework used to identify nuanced multimodal differences by structuring gaze data and diagnostic reasoning into a thought graph are located in this [Python file](https://github.com/a04101999/Structural-Chain-of-thoughts-for-Radiology-Education/blob/main/scot/scot_framework/scot_creation.py).
+The Python implementation of the SCoT (Structural Chain of Thoughts) framework used to identify nuanced multimodal differences by structuring gaze data and diagnostic reasoning into a thought graph is located in this [Python file](https://github.com/a04101999/Structural-Chain-of-thoughts-for-Radiology-Education/blob/main/scot/scot_framework/scot_creation.py).

 # Usage <a name="usage"></a>